Atlanto-occipital joint: Capsule

 The capsules of the atlantooccipital articulation surround the condyles of the occipital bone, and connect them with the articular processes of the atlas: they are thin and loose.

+Variation

+Atlantooccipital fusion, also known as occipitalization of the atlas, is a congenital or acquired anomaly characterized by the partial or complete fusion of the atlas to the base of the occipital bone.
+It is found in 0.12% to 0.72% of the population.
+This fusion results in the elimination or reduction of movement and abnormal neck posture, or even narrowing of the foramen magnum compressing the spinal cord.

 Function

 The movements permitted in this joint are: